MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/HTML5/audio/README.md

 > Audio WAV support was introduced in Microsoft Edge.

-To test other browser support of audio file formats, use the [canPlayType](https://msdn.microsoft.com/library/ff975191(v=vs.85).aspx) method.
+To test other browser support of audio file formats, use the [`canPlayType`](https://msdn.microsoft.com/library/ff975191(v=vs.85).aspx) method.
 This method returns `probably`, `maybe`, or an empty string depending on whether or not the client can play a given media resource type.
-The example below demostrates how to use the `canPlayType` method.
+The example below demonstrates how to use the `canPlayType` method.

 ``` js
 function checkAudioCompat() {